 Have fun blogging!
 The best and most engaging content comes from passionate writers about their subject.
 That love and enthusiasm are compelling.
 If you’re enjoying the material you write, it’s a good bet that so are your readers.

 So write regularly, promote often, measure the results and above all else, enjoy.

 Blogging For Beginners: 6 Steps To Start A Blog And Monetize

 Step 1: Choose a blog niche

-Ever heard, jack of all trades, master of none?
-A general practitioner can know a little about many things while a specialist does one thing significantly.
+Ever heard of jack of all trades, master of none?
+A general practitioner can know a little about many things, while a specialist does one thing significantly.
 It holds true for Blogging as well.

 There are countless niches you can run after, but the key is to identify a niche you’re interested in and has a viable target group.
 This approach also helps you build authority and establishes you as a go-to blogger for people to find answers to their queries.

 A niche is a specific area of a broader topic.

 For example, for a broader topic like marketing, the niche could be digital marketing, direct marketing, content marketing, email marketing, Influencer marketing, etc.

 You should consider the following elements when identifying and finalizing your blog niche.